JoniVR/VerticalCardSwiper/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I've tested my changes.
 - [ ] I've read the [Contribution Guidelines](CONTRIBUTING.md).
 - [ ] I've updated the documentation if necessary.
+- [ ] I've added additional Tests where/if it makes sense.

 ### Motivation and Context
 <!--- Why is this change required?
 What problem does it solve? -->